 Every year we get a great response from the kids enrolled in the program.
 For many, it is one of the only times during the year when they will have the opportunity to explore outside of the reservation, and we have some really exciting field trips lined up this year, with trips to the Biosphere 2, Kitt Peak Observatory, the Tohono O’odham Truck of Love, and a few cultural heritage sites.

-With your help, we hope to bring another great summer program to the amazing kids of the Gu Vo District in 2017.
+With your help, we are bringing another great summer program to the amazing kids of the Gu Vo District in 2017.
 Going forward, as our programs continue to grow and inspire, we hope to branch out to the other districts of the Tohono O’odham Nation who so desperately need healthy, safe, educational, and creative outlets, especially during the summer months when school is not in session.

-All of us at NAAF truly appreciate you, and your help with funding for our programs in the past.
-Your generous donations have helped to make the program a success, and we are extremely grateful.
-Thank you so much!
+All of us at NAAF truly appreciate your help with funding for our programs.
+Your generous donations have helped to make the programs a success, and we are extremely grateful.
+Thank you!